rkoroth/pcmd/README.md

 Below is a simple example shows how we can get DNS server details from two remote servers.

-create a file called nodelist in the same directory with all your server names.
+create a file called nodelist in the same directory with all your server names and the command seperated by ";".
 (Assuming servers are configured with password less SSH)

 now simply run pcmd.py as below